 Drinks and Refreshments on your Safari

-What will I drink on Safari – Drinks, and Refreshments on Safari in Uganda
+What will I drink on Safari – Drinks and Refreshments on Safari

 Drinks and Refreshments on Safari in Uganda – What will I drink on Safari?
-The refreshing Tastes of Uganda found in the drinks, sodas, juices and bottled water that is always available on Safari in the Pearl of Africa – Uganda.
+The refreshing Tastes of Uganda found in the beverages, sodas, juices, and bottled water that is always available on Safari in the Pearl of Africa – Uganda.

-At most mid-range and luxury Lodges you are even welcome with a freshly squeezed libation such as the popular Passion-Fruit Juice.
+At most mid-range and luxury Lodges you are even welcome with a freshly squeezed libation such as the favorite Passion-Fruit Juice.

 We can assure you of one Thing -Thirsty you will not be on Safari in Uganda.